marcoverpas/Italy-SFC-Model/README.md

 | $μ_{b1}$     | Av. premium on gov. bills: elasticity to debt to GDP ratio           | 0.032       |
 | $μ_{b2}$     | Av. premium on gov. bills: elasticity to ECB’s holdings              | -0.079      |
 | $μ_{b3}$     | Av. premium on gov. bills: elasticity to policy rate                 | -0.422      |

+*Note*: Simple OLS estimations have been employed.
+Additionally, log levels (instead of first differences) have been considered.
+In principle, this may raise concerns, as most variables are non-stationary, thus possibly leading to spurious correlations.
+The rationale for our choice is that observed annual time series are too short and affected by structural breaks (such as the launch of the euro, the COVID-19 crisis, etc.).
+This makes the use of more sophisticated estimation techniques challenging.
+Furthermore, while the stationarity issue could be addressed by taking first differences, abandoning levels would imply a further loss of information.
+Lastly, note that the aim of the model is not to outpredict other methods, but to provide a theoretical tool to develop and assess alternative policy scenarios.

 ### 2_Accouting_tables